505 FW 4

 C. Review of Regulations.
 Service comments on proposed regulations will be collated by Service Headquarters, unless otherwise directed by the Service or OEPC.
 Such comments will be coordinated and consistent with Service comments on the environmental document or other project reviews associated with the proposed rule.

 For additional information about this policy, contact the Division of Habitat Conservation.
-For more information regarding this Web page, contact Krista Holloway, in the Division of Policy and Directives Management.
+For more information regarding this Web page, contact Krista Bibb, in the Division of Policy and Directives Management.